Steps to letting your property

 Prior to new tenants moving in, our lettings consultant will visit the property to check smoke alarms installed and the home is cleaned between the tenancies.
 On the move in day the keys, available for tenants from the local branch office, are then signed for.

-Landlords on our Fully Managed service will have a dedicated Relationship Manager who oversees the management of the property, dealing with any complex issues that may arise as well as sorting out both general and emergency repairs.
+Landlords on our Fully Managed service will have a dedicated Relationship Manager who oversees the management of the property, dealing with any complex issues that may arise.
 During the course of the tenancy, we organise inspections every four months and comprehensive reports are prepared for landlords to review.

 When it comes to that all important time for your tenant to renew their tenancy we’ll let you know, making recommendations on the rental to reflect market changes, and agree on renewal rates in advance of the tenancy termination.
 Our average tenancies over the past three years have been for 18 months, demonstrating how satisfied tenants are with our levels of service.